emmanuelkamala/salum-emmanuel-project/README.md

   ## extra knowledge gained

-`a:visited` pseudo class is used to style the visited links `a:active` pseudo class is used to style the active links (when you click on it)
+`a:link` pseudo class is used to style the unvisited links `a:visited` pseudo class is used to style the visited links `a:active` pseudo class is used to style the active links (when you click on it)